gurunandan-bhat/fcg/content/guild/board/anuj-kumar.md

 img = '/images/members/Anuj Kumar.png'
 +++

-Anuj Kumar has been a part of The Hindu since 2005 and has written extensively on Hindi film trends, conducted interviews, and contributed nostalgia pieces.
+Anuj Kumar is a senior film critic with The Hindu.
+He has written extensively on Hindi film trends, conducted interviews, and contributed nostalgia pieces.
 He has contributed to Housefull (Om Books), a collection of short essays on films made during the Golden Age of Hindi cinema.